yarrick/iodine/README.md

 the `-O` option to try other downstream codecs; Base32 should always work.

-Normal operation now is for the server to _not_ answer a DNS request until the next DNS request has come in, a.k.a. being “lazy”.
+Normal operation now is for the server to _not_ answer a DNS request until it has timed out (see server timeout), a.k.a. being “lazy”.
 This way, the server will always have a DNS request handy when new downstream data has to be sent.
 This greatly improves (interactive) performance and latency, and allows to slow down the quiescent ping requests to 4 second intervals by default, and possibly much slower.
-In fact, the main purpose of the pings now is to force a reply to the previous ping, and prevent DNS server timeouts (usually at least 5-10 seconds per RFC1035).
-Some DNS servers are more impatient and will give SERVFAIL errors (timeouts) in periods without tunneled data traffic.
-All data should still get through in these cases, but `iodine` will reduce the ping interval to 1 second anyway (-I1) to reduce the number of error messages.
-This may not help for very impatient DNS relays like `dnsadvantage.com` (ultradns), which time out in 1 second or even less.
-Yet data will still get trough, and you can ignore the `SERVFAIL` errors.
+Some DNS servers are more impatient and will give SERVFAIL errors (timeouts) randomly or consistently if the target timeout is too high.
+All data should still get through in these cases, but `iodine` will reduce the target interval slowly to reduce the number of SERVFAILS.
+In these scenarios, it is best to manually set the target interval to something which is definitely less than the most impatient DNS server timeout in the connection to ensure maximum reliability.
+Some very impatient DNS relays like `dnsadvantage.com` (ultradns), which time out in 1 second or even less can cause issues.
+Yet data will still get trough, and you can probably ignore the `SERVFAIL` errors.

 If you are running on a local network without any DNS server in-between, try `-I 50` (iodine and iodined close the connection after 60 seconds of silence).
 The only time you'll notice a slowdown, is when DNS reply packets go missing;
-the `iodined` server then has to wait for a new ping to re-send the data.
+the `iodined` server fragment will have to time-out to be resent.
 You can speed this up by generating some upstream traffic (keypress, ping).
 If this happens often, check your network for bottlenecks and/or run with `-I1`.